Get Updates

 Details

-In India, the government is committed to ensuring equal opportunities for all students.
-For those belonging to Scheduled Castes (SC), Scheduled Tribes (ST), Other Backward Classes (OBC - specifically the non-creamy layer), and minority communities, special coaching schemes are in place.
-These programs are designed to give these students a significant edge in pursuing their higher education goals.
+In India, ensuring equal opportunities in education is a priority.
+For students from Scheduled Castes (SC), Scheduled Tribes (ST), Other Backward Classes (OBC) – specifically the non-creamy layer – and minority communities, several coaching schemes are in place to give them a strong footing in their higher education pursuits.

 What Is This Scheme?